jiweigang1/janito/README.md

 <a id="faq-use-specific-model"></a>
 ### Use a specific model

-To use a specific model, you can use the `-m` option in the follwing way:
+To use a specific model, you can use the `-m` option in the following way:

 ```bash
 janito -m gpt-4.1-nano -p openai "What model do you use?"